-Proper communication can shorten the time between dental visits.
-It may surprise you to organize your inactive patients based on communication level quality and frequency.
+The right communication can shorten the time between dental visits.
+It may surprise you to organize your inactive patients based on the frequency and quality of their communication level.

 You could find similarities between inactive patients based on how long it took to hear from you and the quality of communication they received from your office.

 Generic, templated communication is delivering an impersonal message to your patients but good communication is personal which means that it delivers a more effective message.
 Effective communication also takes time and needs intuition about the relationship of each patient with your office.

-Reach out with a personalized message to inactive patients.
-When you do your homework on each patient, you’ll be able to make a connection to your dental practice such as a team member, they liked the most, their previous treatment goals, etc.
+Reach out on a personal level to inactive patients.
+When you understand each patient, you’ll be able to make a connection to your dental practice such as a team member, what they liked the most, their previous treatment goals, etc.

-Once you find that connection, start by creating a brief message that indicates you know them and that they’re more just a number to you.
+Start by creating a brief message that indicates you know them and that they’re more than just another patient to you.
 You can remind them about their previous treatment goals or a personal reason for choosing your practice.

 Personal gestures can go a long way with your inactive patients they’ll come back for treatment or provide a referral as a result of your personalized effort.

 Keep Your Inactive Patients a List

 Most dentists take the easy way out by deleting inactive patients from their database.
 But there’s another option that is more profitable.
 Keep track and organize your inactive patient data and start working on routine communication through this list.

-Keep in contact with your inactive patients by new letters or emails about new offers or even a new blog post or content that they might find useful.
-Such content when sent on a regular basis can influence the decision of inactive patients to come back for dental services especially if your communication resonates with them.
+Keep in contact with your inactive patients by newsletters or emails about new offers or even a new blog post or content that they might find useful.
+When sending this type of content on regular basis it can influence the decision of inactive patients to come back for dental services especially if your communication resonates with them.

-They can be part of your current mailing list just like your regular patients and the more they see or hear from you the more likely they come back or even send you a referral.
+They can be part of your current mailing list just like your regular patients and the more they see or hear from you the more likely they come back for a new treatment or even send you a referral

 Inactive Can Still Be Reachable

 Having a system in place (preferably an automated one) that keeps inactive patients in the loop with your dental practice can be a great advantage for your practice.

-Here are some ideas on getting inactive patients engaging with your practice:
+Here are some ideas to engage your inactive patients with your practice:

 - Use available data of inactive patients